iotml99/proxy/fix.md

 4. **Forwards the clean request to Entra** - login succeeds, token is issued
 5. **Forwards all MCP tool calls transparently** to `api.fabric.microsoft.com` - Claude queries Fabric normally

 All traffic between Claude and Fabric passes through the proxy - both the OAuth handshake and all MCP tool calls.
 The proxy fixes the OAuth request on the way in and forwards Fabric responses back to Claude unchanged.
-This means the proxy sits in the full data path, which the team should factor into security review and network design.
+This means the proxy sits in the full data path, which your team should factor into security review and network design.

 ```
 WITHOUT PROXY (broken):